azurecitadel/azurecitadel/content/arc/servers/hack/foundation.md

 There is an excellent page and 10 minute video on Azure Docs called [Plan and deploy Azure Arc-enabled servers](https://docs.microsoft.com/azure/azure-arc/servers/plan-at-scale-deployment).
 Watch the video when you get the opportunity.

+Go to [aka.ms/adopt/hybrid](https://aka/ms/adopt/hybrid) for a fuller set of Cloud Adoption Framework documentation for hybrid and multicloud.

 We will add a couple of simple tagging policies, and then add in a key vault with a self signed cert and the private SSH key if you created your on prem VMs in Azure.
 We'll also add in a couple of Azure Monitor workspaces.

 You will also create a service principal for the onboarding scripts with the right RBAC role.